Port Neches–Groves High School

-Port Neches–Groves High School (PNG) is located in Port Neches, Texas.
-It is the only high school in the Port Neches-Groves Independent School District and serves portions of Port Neches, Groves, and Port Arthur.
+Port Neches–Groves High School (PNG) is a public high school located in Port Neches, Texas.
+It is a part of the Port Neches-Groves Independent School District, and is classified as a 5A school by the UIL, serving portions of Port Neches, Groves, and Port Arthur.
 It was built in 1925.

 History

 Port Neches High School, the predecessor to Port Neches–Groves High School, was built in 1925 at a cost of approximately $175,000.
 The Indian mascot and the purple and white school colors were chosen around this time.

 The Indianettes dance team was founded in 1951, with the marching band, "Indian Spirit" mascot, and adoption of the fight song "Cherokee" being implemented over the following decade.
 A student serving as the drum major, Lynne James née Jeffrey, wrote the lyrics to the fight song.
 She later became the principal of Port Neches Middle School in the early 2000s.

 The current Port Neches High School on Merriman Street was first used in 1953, with the original high school building becoming Port Neches Junior High.
 The current name of the school was adopted in 1956.